raspberrypilearning/tree-life-simulator/en/step_5.md

 --- /task ---

-Tree fellers cannot carry too many trees as trees are big and heavy, the maximum number that can be requested should be 20.
+Tree fellers cannot carry many trees as trees are big and heavy, the maximum number that can be requested should be set to 20.

 --- task ---